jingyi106/portfolio/Population_Aging.md

 4. Paid Time Off for spouse of women who are going to give birth to a baby to make sure both puerpera and children can be good taken care off

-5. Formulate relevant policies to ensure a stable career development of women with children, for example, when facing the lay-off condition, women with a birth plan should be a consideration for whether to be laid off.
+5. Formulate relevant policies to ensure a stable career development of women with children, for example, when facing the lay-off condition, women with a birth plan shouldn't be a consideration for whether to be laid off.

 # Reference citation and Data source